IBMStreams/streamsx.elasticsearch/README.md

 # streamsx.elasticsearch

 Toolkit for sending tuple data from Streams applications to Elasticsearch.
-Contains 2 operators:

-- `ElasticsearchIndex`: Uses the Elasticsearch Java API's [Transport Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api/current/transport-client.html) to send data to Elasticsearch.
-- `ElasticsearchRestIndex`: Uses [Jest](https://github.com/searchbox-io/Jest), a Java HTTP Rest client, to send data to Elasticsearch.
+- `ElasticsearchIndex` operator: Uses [Jest](https://github.com/searchbox-io/Jest), a Java HTTP Rest client, to send data to Elasticsearch.

-Both operators perform the same functions - just through different clients/methods.
-Read more about the different clients [here](https://www.elastic.co/blog/found-interfacing-elasticsearch-picking-client).
+## Documentation

+Find the SPLDOC documentation [here](https://ibmstreams.github.io/streamsx.elasticsearch/doc/spldoc/html/).

+## IBM Cloud

+This toolkit is compatible with the [Streaming Analytics](https://www.ibm.com/cloud/streaming-analytics) service and [Compose for Elasticsearch](https://www.ibm.com/cloud/compose/elasticsearch) service on IBM Cloud.

 ### Get Started

 1. Clone the repository.
-2.  `cd com.ibm.streamsx.elasticsearch`
-3. Run `ant all` to build toolkit.
+2. Run `ant all` to build toolkit.
+3. Run `ant build-all-samples` to build the samples.

 ### To develop in Studio: